How To Make Natural Scented Soy Wax Candles In A Container

 Ensure vessel is completely clean and dry before starting.
 Any residues, dirt and water may affect the end result.
 Securely fit the wick to the centre of the vessel by using the sticker and pressing down firmly.
 Centre the wick using the wick holder (paddle pop stick) then gently pull to straighten wick.
 Use the wooden peg to hold in place.

 Use the double boiler method for melting the wax.
 A saucepan with water and a glass bowl fitted on top works quite well.
 Melt so the wax is completely liquid.
 Use an infrared or mercury thermometer to heat wax to 65°C-85°C. Then pour wax into your pouring jug.
 Tare the weight of the jug then weigh to measure the amount of wax in grams.
 We do not recommend using a microwave for melting wax.

 - Mix in the scent

 Add the correct amount of scent to the wax when the wax is 60-65°C. Then mix with a spoon or disposable wooden stick.
-When scenting with essential oils, from 1% up to no more than 5% of the total weight should be scent.
+When using natural 100% essential oil scents, add from 1% up to no more than 5% of the total weight.
 If you are using fragrance oils up to 10% is usually fine.
 So a 200g candle will have up to 10g of essential oil or up to 20g of fragrance oil.
 Keep in mind 20 drops is approximately 1ml.